Apres Ski Fun

 Snowshoe Trail in Tahoe City

 Snowshoeing requires no new skills, just strap on snowshoes and walk with a couple of poles.
-I found a snowshoe loop that’s dog-friendly at the Tahoe City Winter Sports Park.
+I found a dog-friendly snowshoe loop at the Tahoe City Winter Sports Park.
 Grab a toboggan and pull the littles for family fun.

 Special shoes aren’t required, and the Tahoe City Winter Sports Park offers snowshoe rental.
 I just strap them to my snow boots.
 Admission for the snowshoe loop pass.